No-Trade-No-Life/Yuan/README.md

 - [@yuants/data-product](libraries/data-product) Tradable products in markets.
 - [@yuants/data-ohlc](libraries/data-ohlc) OHLC(V) data (Open, High, Low, Close with optional Volume) - a common market data format also known as candlestick charts.
+- [@yuants/data-interest-rate](libraries/data-interest-rate) Interest rate data.
+Interest refers to the charges incurred when traders hold positions through settlement points.
+It's commonly used in forex trading and CFD (Contract for Difference) trading, and also applies to funding rates in perpetual contracts.

 Legacy data models are maintained in [@yuants/data-model](libraries/data-model).
 We plan to split them into multiple specialized packages to reduce impact from non-core model changes.